 Living With Lung Cancer

-There’s no magic cure for lung cancer, but there are some things you can do at home to increase your comfort and improve your overall health.
+There’s no magic cure for lung cancer.
+You can do things at home to increase your comfort and improve your overall health.

-- Keep active and exercise.
-You may not feel like exercising, but physical activity is helpful.
-Studies now show that exercise can help reduce the symptoms and side effects of lung cancer and improve quality of life.
-Talk to your doctor to find a safe exercise program for you and try to do some physical activity – even if it is a long walk – every day.
+Keep active and exercise.
+You may not feel like doing it, but exercise is helpful.
+Studies now show that it can help reduce lung cancer symptoms and side effects.
+It can also improve quality of life.
+Talk to your doctor to find a safe program for you.
+Try to do be active every day – even if it is a long walk.

-- Get emotional, spiritual, and psychological support.
-Few things hit harder than a diagnosis of cancer.
-You may feel stunned, angry, upset, sad, frightened, or overwhelmed and sometimes, you may feel all of these emotions at once.
-This reaction is completely normal.
-Anxiety and depression may begin to negatively affect your work or relationships, and that might be time for some professional help.
-Talk about your feelings with your health-care team.
-Your doctor can assess you for clinical depression and, if appropriate, prescribe medication to help or refer you to a professional counselor or mental health professional.
-Some patients find that conversations with a spiritual or religious advisor to be helpful.
+Anxiety and depression may begin to negatively affect your work or relationships.
+That might be time for professional help.
+Talk about your feelings with your healthcare team.
+Your doctor can assess you for clinical depression.
+If appropriate, he or she can prescribe medication and/or refer you to a professional counselor or mental health professional.
+Some patients find a spiritual or religious advisor helpful.